davidnoz123/djn-classes-diffsync/README.md

 A word of caution about this approach is that the interpreter is not restarted between runs and care is sometimes needed to avoid confusing results when running complex code configurations.

+## ToDo

+Soon to add a function that can be called from the remote interpreter before your call to `temp = runpy._run_module_as_main("your_module")` to wait until all code changes have finished uploading.

 ## Feedback